New Jersey Alternative Teacher Certification

 Certificate of Eligibility

 The Certificate of Eligibility (CE) is the alternative pathway to New Jersey teacher certification.
 To qualify for a Certificate of Eligibility, candidates must complete at least 24 hours of formal instruction in a Pre-service Program.
 Authorized Pre-service Programs are offered throughout the state.
 Candidates may also take equivalent coursework from an accredited New Jersey college or university.
 Note that no out-of-state equivalencies are recognized for the New Jersey CE pathway.
-You can see approved 24 hour programs for each endorsement area on the New Jersey Board of Education website.
+You can see approved programs on the New Jersey Board of Education website.

-Candidates must also take and pass the appropriate Praxis II exams for the subject area(s) and grade level(s) to be taught.
-Once a CE is issued, candidates may teach while fulfilling the 200 clock hour alternate training center program requirement.
+Candidates must also take and pass the appropriate Praxis content-area exams for the subject area(s) and grade level(s) to be taught.
+Once a CE is issued, candidates may teach while fulfilling the 200 clock-hour alternate training center program requirement.

-In New Jersey, career and technical education (CTE) candidates pursuing alternate route licensure must attend the CTE certification program at Brookdale Community College.
+In New Jersey, career and technical education (CTE) candidates pursuing alternate route licensure must attend a two-year CTE certification program at either Brookdale Community College (BCC) or William Paterson University (WPUNJ).
 CTE teacher candidates follow the Certificate of Eligibility (CE) route as do all other alternative route educators in New Jersey.
 However, prospective CTE educators may use employment experience in the occupational area to be taught to supplement their application, and may only require an associate’s rather than a bachelor’s degree.
 In addition, if the occupational area to be taught requires a state-issued license or certificate to practice, the applicant must hold the corresponding license or certificate.

 Provisional Teacher Program